For teaching purposes only: Quote cited references only

 Paying closer attention to native Amerindian languages, Barry Fell next reasoned that if these pre-Christian visitors actually colonized parts of America, they mush have left behind them a deep impression on the language and beliefs of the people they encountered.
 He soon found abundant evidence to support this conclusion.

 One of Fell’s colleagues brought him a book from Harvard’s Widener Library that was written by a missionary priest and published din 1866.
 It contained a document titled “The Lord’s Prayer in Micmac Hieroglyphics.”
 Fell saw that at least half of these hieroglyphics were Egyptian.
 He was able to prove from the written testimony of other priests that the Micmacs were using this writing when the first missionaries arrived.
 In fact, all the Northern Algonquians, the family of tribes to which the Micmacs belonged, apparently used it, having acquired this language from Libyan mariners and preserved it for over 1000 years.

 As Fell began to study the Algonquian language, he found hundreds of Egyptian words in the dialects of the Northeastern Algonquians.
 The verb na, to See, is the same in both languages.
 So is nauw, which means to be weak, and neechnw, which means child.
-Celtic is also plentiful.
-The names of many New England rivers, one thought to be Amerindian, turn out to be Celtic.
+The names of many New England rivers, one thought to be Amerindian, turn out to be derived from the once widespread language of West Africa and which later evolved into Basque (See: Nyland and Acholonu).
 Merrimack, for instance, means “deep fishing” in Algonquian.
 It is too close for coincidence to the Gaelic Mor-riomach, meaning “of great depth.”

 Fell, Barry.
 1974.
 Life, Space and Time: A course in Environmental Biology.
 Harper & Row, NY.
 417 p.